 While I’ve adopted a lot of Colorado culture, I can’t give up my East Coast loyalty to Darn Tough Socks.
 They’ve been my go-to ever since I stumbled upon them at REI when I first started hiking, and over years of trying out other brands, I am still a die-hard Darn Tougher.

-As the name implies, it’s a lighter sock, which is something I was in desperate need of this summer.
-My feet tend to sweat (yes this has already come up multiple times in this blog!) and my original Darn Toughs were still just a little too thick for hiking around in waterproof boots for hours.
-You give up some cushioning for the lighter fabric, but I didn’t notice any difference.
-My Merrell hiking boots are extremely comfy, though (cough cough you should get yourself a pair cough cough).
+As the name implies, it’s a lighter sock, which is something I was in desperate need of.
+I’ve brought this up an embarrassing amount of times on this blog, but my feet sweat A LOT and my original Darn Toughs were still just a little too thick for hiking around in waterproof boots for hours.

 Darn Tough socks can be found at www.DarnTough.com and most outdoor retailers.
 I even saw them at a horse show vendor once…they’re so awesome, you can find them anywhere!

 Note: Darn Tough provided a pair of Micro Crew Hiker socks to me free of charge in exchange for a product review.
 They did not have any oversight or editing power over this blog and all opinions are my own.
 This post does contain affiliate links, meaning if you click on them and buy something I get a very small percentage of that sale (at no extra cost to you).
 This helps offset the costs of running this website, and will maybe mean one day I can afford to upgrade to the paid version of WordPress.

 I love Darn Tough and the free socks were an added bonus.
 As with all things on this blog, I do not recommend any products that I don’t use myself and genuinely love.